 - As a popular area of practice it’s hard to break into.
 Work experience with a regulator or at the European Commission in Brussels will enhance your prospects.

 - Advocacy is a relatively small part of the job, though you could end up appearing in the High Court or the CAT.

 - The National Audit Office believes that the CMA has made large strides in tackling the failings of previous competition regulators and that enforcement is now more coherent than before, but that the regulator could still increase the volume of successful enforcement cases it brings and improve business awareness of competition law.
-While the CMA has successfully investigated abuse of dominance matters, especially in the pharma sector (it recently fined Pfizer £84.2 million for increasing the price of an anti-epilepsy drug supplied to the NHS by a staggering 2,600%), it is taking heat for limited action on cartels.
+After facing criticism for its action on cartels, the CMA launched a ‘stop cartels’ campaign and hotline.
+After a tip-off to the latter, it fined two UK coal suppliers £3.4 million for taking part in a market sharing cartel.

 - The CMA continues to focus on online goods and service providers, especially for misleading pricing infringements, while using open letters to advise businesses on online compliance matters and their rights when dealing with suppliers.
-Meanwhile, the EU has continued efforts to create a Digital Single Market, with a focus in data protection and the creation of equal pricing across member states.
-The subsequent scrapping of roaming mobile charges means that customers won't be charged more to use their phone abroad.
+Meanwhile, the creation of a Digital Single Market by the EU is entering its final stages, but MEPs have so far voted against proposed copyright laws.